Engineering-Research-and-Development/iotagent-aas/CONTRIBUTING.md

 ## Contributor’s responsibility

-The Contributor owns and has the rights to contribute all source code and related material, intended to be compiled or integrated with the source code for OPC UA Agent software and documentation which the Contributor has ever delivered, and the Project has accepted, for incorporation into the technology, made available under the OPC UA Agent Project.
+The Contributor owns and has the rights to contribute all source code and related material, intended to be compiled or integrated with the source code for AAS Agent software and documentation which the Contributor has ever delivered, and the Project has accepted, for incorporation into the technology, made available under the AAS Agent Project.

-The Contributor grants to comply with the applicable laws and regulations, the OPC UA Agent license terms of use and the guiding principles concerning any use of copyrighted materials.
+The Contributor grants to comply with the applicable laws and regulations, the AAS Agent license terms of use and the guiding principles concerning any use of copyrighted materials.

 This project is released with [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project, you